2019 European Parliament election in the United Kingdom: Other parties

 The SNP campaign launch was marred by tens of thousands of personalised letters being sent to the wrong people.
 The mistake was reported to be in the data supplied by SNP HQ, run by Peter Murrell, husband of SNP leader Nicola Sturgeon.
-The party apologised for the error: the party referred itself to the Information Commissioner's Office and may be fined.
+The party apologised for the error: the party referred itself to the Information Commissioner's Office and might have been fined, but was cleared of breaching data protection regulations.

 The DUP campaigned on sending a message to "get on with Brexit".

 Later events

 Local elections were held in most of England and all of Northern Ireland on 2 May.
 The results saw both Conservatives and Labour losing seats in what The Guardian called a "Brexit backlash" while the Liberal Democrats, Greens and independents made gains.
 The Liberal Democrats made the biggest gains which the Lib Dem leader Vince Cable put down to a rejection of the Conservatives and Labour over their Brexit approaches.
 Stephen Bush, writing in the New Statesman, argued that the Lib Dem success in the local elections make it the most likely party for Remain voters to rally around at the European elections while James Moore in The Independent described them as having the "momentum" leading into the European elections.
 Alliance (the Lib Dems' sister party in Northern Ireland), other smaller parties and independents also made significant gains in the local elections in Northern Ireland.

 On 18 May, former Conservative Deputy Prime Minister and sitting Conservative peer Michael Heseltine said he would vote for the Liberal Democrats instead of the Conservatives because of his own party's support for Brexit.
 Heseltine subsequently had the Conservative whip suspended, owing to his comments.

 Polling after the local elections saw the Brexit Party in front, followed by Labour, with the Liberal Democrats taking third from the Conservatives.
 Conservative sources predicted the party could come even lower than fourth.
 By the weekend before the vote, the Labour Party was concerned at the increased polling for the Liberal Democrats, which came above Labour in London and in some national polls.

 On 17 May, Labour left talks that had been held to find a Brexit deal with the Conservative government.
 May then proposed to bring a new deal to the House of Commons for a vote in early June, which she described as an "improved package of measures", after which she was expected to step down as Prime Minister and leader of the Conservative Party.

 The campaign saw multiple cases of milkshakes being thrown at controversial MEP candidates on the right.
 The protests began against Carl Benjamin, the anti-feminist social media activist who had attracted controversy for jokes about rape, and activist Tommy Robinson.
 They later extended to Nigel Farage, leader of the Brexit Party.
-Police asked a Scottish fast food outlet near where a Farage rally was taking place not to sell milkshakes on the night of the event.
+Police asked a Scottish fast food outlet, near where a Farage rally was to take place, not to sell milkshakes on the night of the event.